★ New Events: Special Operation and Combat Power Augmentation Operation

 |---|

-As mentioned above, positioning is very important, especially for key units that you rely on for wins.
-Leaving them open will allow your opponent to easily place a strong counter that can make quick work of your units, which in most cases, results in an easy win for your opponent.
+As mentioned above, positioning is very important, especially for key units that are expected to carry the player's defense team.
+Leaving them without an Armored unit in front of them allows the enemy to easily place a strong counter that can make quick work of that unit.

-It's very common for players to forget to update their defensive lineup/formation whenever they acquire new units that they want to use for PvP.
-Whenever they would get new units, players would level them up and then use them in their offensive lineups, but it's quite common for them to forget to place the new units in their defense lineups.
+It's very common for players to forget to update their defensive lineup/formation whenever they acquire new units that they want to use for PvP, or a new unit that can counter their current lineup has come out recently.

 Arena Defense Team Building Guide